irgendeinDave/csshell/README.md

 To create an environment variable use the `set`-keyword followed by the name, an equal sign and the value without any spaces in between.
 Examle: `set test=testvalue`.
 To read this value use a dollar sign followed by the name of the variable.
+To append other characters, end the name of the variable by another dollar sign.
+To read multiple variables in one command put a space between them.

+### Prompt

+You can customize your prompt by setting the environment variable PROMPT to a custom value.
+The shell predefines the value RELPWD as your working directory relative to your home directory.
+The default value is set to "$ ".

 ### Exit Codes

 Exit codes can be saved in the `?` environment variable.

+### Pipes

+You can pipe the raw output of a command by using a `|` followed by a second command.
+The output of the first command will be appended to the second command.

 ## Usage